 Okay, there is a lot to do when you are shifting to a new address and we have addressed this issue a number of times in our previous blogs.
 The important things that you need to do before you pack your bags and leave for your new abode across the nation can be hundreds in number.
 However, not all of them are of critical nature.
 But again, there are a few that must be addressed at the right time, which means before the move, to ensure a smooth transition.
-So, without much ado, let us talk about the top 3 important things that must be done before you move to a new place.
+So, without much ado, let us talk about the top 3 important things that must be done before moving one state to another state.

 1. Perform a Walkthrough